MehdiBerrada/FIFA-MoneyBall/README.md

   - Height
   - Foot
   - Day Joined the current club
-  - The Day of Contract End
+  - Day of Contract End
+  - Market Value of the Player

 3- Instagram and Facebook: for each player, web-scraping of:
   - Number of followers on Instagram